Rosetta Stone vs Babbel vs Duolingo: Best App For Fluency

 The Target Audience of Duolingo

-• Beginners exploring a new language casually.
+• Beginners exploring a new language casually

-• Students or hobbyists learning for fun.
+• Students and hobbyists learning for fun

-• Learners who want free access and social motivation.
+• Learners who want free access

-• People are building daily study habits.
+• People are building a daily study habit through short sessions

-Comparing Key Facts: Rosetta Stone vs Babbel vs Duolingo
+What’s Differance: Rosetta Stone vs Babbel vs Duolingo

 FeatureRosetta StoneBabbelDuolingo